 SA Tree No:

 This small (3-7 m) deciduous tree is frost resistant and grows in the sun.
 In summer the yellow/green flowers attract insect eating birds.
 The trees are also used for nesting sites and they attract butterflies.
 The bark is very beautiful as it’s a shiny copper colour which splits and curls back on itself.
 The new bark looks like satin.
 There are two splendid examples on the main path at Walter Sisulu Botanical Garden.
 The crushed leaves smell like parsley hence the common name.
 They are variable in both size, shape and colour as they vary from light green to grey.
 The flowers are small and form a powder puff shape.
 They attract insects and butterflies.
 The winged fruit are creamy brown and appear in April.
 The leaves are browsed by game and Black Rhino.
 Roots and leaves are used in traditional medicine for a multitude of ailments.
 The leaves are used in an enema for abdominal, mental and nervous disorders as well as intestinal worms in children.
 The bark is used as a vermifuge for horses.
 The smoke of the bark is inhaled for headaches.
 It is also a protective charm against lightening and increases the power of the chief.
 The roots are used for shortness of breath, coughs, colic, blood, stomach and kidney purifier as well as weakness in men.
+The volatile oils indicate that is is anti baxcterial and anti fungal.
 It is also used as a sprinkling charm.